Robert E. Hunter

-Robert Edwards Hunter is an American government employee and foreign policy expert who served as United States ambassador to NATO during the Clinton administration.
+Robert Edwards Hunter is an American government employee and foreign policy expert who was United States ambassador to NATO during the Clinton administration.

 Early life and education

 Hunter was born in Cambridge, Massachusetts in 1940.
 He earned a B.A. from Wesleyan University, graduating in 1962 with honors and Phi Beta Kappa.
 Hunter earned a Doctor of Philosophy in international relations from the London School of Economics in 1969 as a Fulbright Scholar.

 Career

 During the Clinton administration, Hunter was United States Ambassador to NATO (1993–1998), where he was principal architect and negotiator of the post-Cold War "new NATO" and of the NATO airstrike decisions that ended the Bosnian War.

 Throughout the administration of President Jimmy Carter, Hunter was the senior-most official on West European Affairs (1977–1979) and then Middle East Affairs (1979–1981) on the National Security Council staff.
 He was the first foreign policy advisor to Senator Edward M. Kennedy (1973–1977).
 He served on the White House staff, focusing on education, under President Lyndon B. Johnson (1964–1965).
 He was an administrative management intern at the U.S. Navy's Polaris Project, both in Washington and the British Admiralty.

-He was President of the Atlantic Treaty Association, the umbrella organization for NATO's 41 Atlantic Councils, headquartered in Brussels, from 2003 to 2008.
-Hunter was Chairman of the Council for a Community of Democracies for 2001 to 2014.
-He was Senior Fellow at the Overseas Development Institute (1970–1973); Lead Consultant to the National Bipartisan Commission on Central America ("Kissinger Commission") from 1983 to 1984; Advisor on Lebanon to the Speaker of the House (1983); and served on the Secretary of Defense's Defense Policy Board from 1998 to 2001.
-He is a member of the Executive Committee of the Board of the American Academy of Diplomacy, a former member of the Board of the Atlantic Council of the United States, and a member of the Board of the European Institute.
-He was a member of the Academic Advisory Board of the NATO Defense College in Rome, from 2010 to 2013.
-He was Chairman of the Charlemagne District of the Transatlantic Council of the Boy Scouts of America from 1994 to 1997, and is a Distinguished Eagle Scout.
-He was an Associate at the Belfer Center for Science and International Affairs from 1998 to 2010.